jimjibone/woodhouse-api/README.md

 already bundled in:

 - [woodhouse-core](https://github.com/jimjibone/woodhouse-core) which uses it to
   implement the woodhouse core server and admin web interface.
 - [wh](https://github.com/jimjibone/wh) which uses it to provide a Go client library for bridges and reactors.

+## History

+If you go looking through the git commit history you will notice that some commits look slightly odd.
+This is because the files were extracted while retaining commit history from the original monorepo which is now known as woodhouse-core.
+This is to allow for future reasoning about why things are the way they are.
+Git commit messages can be very useful if written well.